macCesar/purgetss-docs/docs/Commands.md

 MaterialSymbolsSharp-Regular.ttf
 ```

-After copying the desired fonts, you can use them in Buttons and Labels, just set the Font Family like `fa` and the desired icon like `fa-home`.
+After copying the desired fonts, you can use them in buttons and labels.
+Just set the font family to `fa` and the desired icon to `fa-home`, for example.

 ### Available font classes
 - [**fontawesome.tss**](https://github.com/macCesar/purgeTSS/blob/master/dist/fontawesome.tss)